kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 09-04-2025
+- For an embedded target we are working with dev-containers on Linux.
+As the IDE I am using vs-code.
+This works fine undtil Microsoft will change all their infrastructure - again.
+So to get the right version we have to follow the documentation from MS (you can find it here: https://code.visualstudio.com/docs/setup/linux).
+  So when adapting this I added 2 gpg-signatures to my apt-based package manager.
+And this was causing a conflict.
+So I must remove this from the apt.list in /etc/apt.lists.d.
+  Unfortunately noone told me where t find this stuff.
+I hate this kind of issues.

 ## 09-01-2025
 - Finally I was able to finish my vulkan renderer.
 The first model shall be just one triangle.
 And it doesn't work right now.